FionaWright/CherryPip/README.md

 - Readback debug system that allows you to find selected pixel value or collect data every frame
 - Two furnace tests
 - See different internal parts of the path tracer using Debug Buffer system (Normals, Albedo, HitDist, RNG, FirstBounceDirection, etc) (Over 30)
-- Take snapshots of the path-tracer output, generate/save/load golden images, automatically compute RMSE over frames and plot using python + Bokeh
+- Take snapshots of the path-tracer output, generate/save/load golden images and compute RMSE between two snapshots
+- Run convergence test to compute RMSE between path-tracer output and golden image continuously, then plot data using python script

 ## History